Estimated reading time: 8 minutes

-If you’re preparing a larger batch, you’ll use a larger percentage of those purchased ingredients.
+If you’re preparing a larger batch, you’ll use a more significant percentage of those purchased ingredients.

 Although I’m inclined to favour the lesser expenditure, it’s not my place to judge either budget.

-- Next you look at what your shopping has provided you.
+- Next, you look at what your shopping has provided you.

 - Lastly, are you getting enough to eat?
 Are you eating a healthful diet?

 If the answer to the above questions is yes, you’ve probably budgeted enough for food.

 Now, look at what goes into your garbage can and recycling bin, as this will be a significant indicator of whether you need to evaluate your shopping habits.